 \section{Conclusion}

-When a treatment is applied at given intervention points in space, the effects may bleed out in complex ways.
-Moreover, when treatments are applied at multiple points, effects may bleed out and interact with each other.
-As a result, the spatial effects of point interventions can depend on the entire distribution of treatments over intervention points, rather than on the treatment status of only the nearest intervention point.
-To capture such effects adequately, one needs to account for such interference across intervention points.
+When treatments are applied at locations in space, the effects may bleed out and feed back in complex ways.
+As a result, outcomes at any point can depend on the distribution of treatments over the space, rather than on the treatment status of, e.g., the nearest intervention site.
+Such effects have important implications for policy.
+For example, in approaches to forest conservation such ``payments for ecosystems services'' (PES) interventions, a primary concern is that gains in targeted areas are negated by ``leakage'' of negative spillover effects into non-targeted areas.
+To capture such effects, one needs to account for spatial interference.
+Standard approaches, which ignore such interference, yield conclusions about average policy impacts that may be unwarranted.

-This paper explains how one can use an experimental design to non-parametrically identify and estimate a meaningful spatial effect in this context---what we call the ``average marginalized response'' (AMR).
-We develop the analysis under the Neyman-Rubin potential outcomes model.
-The AMR tells us what would happen, on average, if we switch an intervention point at a given distance into treatment, averaging over ambient effects emanating from other intervention points.
-We can construct AMR estimates for difference distances, yielding a spatial effect curve.
-The AMR is identified under random assignment as a simple contrast.
-Under restrictions on the spatial extent of interference, we can estimate the AMR consistently and perform accurate inference using simple difference-in-means estimators and readily-available spatial standard error estimators.
+This paper explains how one can account for such interference in a randomized spatial experiment in which available information or knowledge is limited, and so we cannot confidently specify a parametric outcome model or non-parametric ``exposure mapping,'' nor can we be confident that interference is neatly contained within discrete geographical regions.
+We show that even in this situation of ``unknown interference,'' we can still estimate a meaningful spatial effect---what we call the ``average marginalized effect'' (AME).
+The AME tells us what would happen, on average, if we switch an intervention node at a given distance into treatment, averaging over ambient effects emanating from other intervention nodes.
+We can construct AME estimates for different distances, yielding a spatial effect curve.
+The AME is identified under random assignment as a simple contrast.
+Under restrictions on the spatial extent of interference, we can estimate the AME consistently and perform accurate inference using simple difference-in-means estimators and readily-available spatial standard error estimators.

-We also develop a number of extensions.
-This includes specification of conditions under which the AMR can be interpreted as a structural quantity that does not depend on the experimental design.
-We offer an approach for potentially increasing statistical power by allowing for smoothing over distance, and explain how to test hypotheses on joint effects using Fisher-style permutation under the sharp null.
+We also develop extensions.
+This includes specifying conditions under which the AME can be interpreted as a structural quantity that does not depend on the experimental design.
+We offer an approach for smoothing over distance, and explain how to test hypotheses on joint effects using Fisher-style randomization test under the sharp null.